SUFC News: "Very sad" Cardiff boss responds to X-rated chant during Blades defeat

-"Very sad" Cardiff City boss responds to X-rated chants from own fans during Sheffield United defeat
+"Very sad" Cardiff City boss sacked after defeat to Sheffield United defeat following chants from own fans

 and on Freeview 262 or Freely 565

-Omer Riza, the Cardiff City boss, vowed to “be strong” for his players and for his club despite admitting chants from the visiting supporters during defeat at Sheffield United this afternoon left him “very sad.”
-Riza’s men slipped to second bottom after a 2-0 loss to the Blades, thanks to goals from Gus Hamer and Ben Brereton Diaz.
+Omer Riza admitted that chants about his job from the visiting Cardiff City supporters during defeat at Sheffield United last night left him “very sad” before official confirmation earlier today that he had been sacked.
+Riza’s side slipped to second bottom after a 2-0 loss to the Blades, thanks to goals from Gus Hamer and Ben Brereton Diaz.

 Riza enraged sections of the City support in midweek by branding them “clueless”, comments which he subsequently apologised for.
 But the relationship between him and the fanbase shows little signs of repair, with chants including: “Omer Riza, your football is s***,” coming out of the away end at Bramall Lane.